DogcraftNet/DogcraftPlugins/Dogcraft-MobCapture.md

 - **When to use:** you want the species but don't care about the individual.
 Cheaper than diamond.
 - **Examples of what works:**
   - Wolf, Cat, Parrot
-  - Horse, Donkey, Mule, Skeleton Horse, Zombie Horse
+  - Horse, Donkey, Mule, Skeleton Horse, Zombie Horse, Camel
   - Llama, Trader Llama

 > Trying to capture another player's pet always fails with `That's not your pet.` This is hardcoded — even `captureeggs.bypass.tier` does not override it.